-If you are running Leopard or later, download and save the latest available installer file, ending with .tgz.
+The latest Mac binaries are more recent than the windows ones.
+I fyou want to use those, download the one you want, e.g. Installer.2_18.OSX.tgz.
 Move this file to another location - we suggest your home directory, in mac that would be /Users/[your-user-name], in Linux that would be /home/[your-user-name], or you can just use the Linux/Unix shortcut "~"; that's what we will do in this tutorial.

 Now, open a Terminal window.
 You will find the Terminal application in: Macintosh HD -> Applications -> Utilities -> Terminal You will now decompress the above file.
-In Terminal, issue e.g.:
+In Terminal, issue: